wlonk/wlonk/README.md

-### Welcome to me on github
+### Hi there!

-Hi, I'm Kit, he/they.
+Hi, I'm Kit.
 In my coding life, I like Python, Rust, reStructured Text, and thinking of code as something for humans.
 I also really like git surgery.